DallleHurst/WD_SEATWORK3/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project involves creating multiple static and animated headers and footers using HTML and CSS.
+Each header and footer will showcase different styles, demonstrating creativity in design and implementation using only these two technologies.

 Guiding Question:
-- What is the project
+What is the project?
+  -The project entails the creation of five distinct static and animated headers and five static and animated footers using HTML and CSS exclusively.

-- Whats the purpose
+Whats the purpose?
+  -The purpose is to showcase proficiency in HTML and CSS by designing visually appealing and functional headers and footers that can be easily integrated into web projects.

-- What are key components
+What are key components?
+  -Key components include:
+  *Five static and animated header designs.
+  *Five static and animated footer designs.

-- What technology used and how it is used
+What technology used and how it is used?
+  -HTML is used for structuring the headers and footers, while CSS is employed to style and animate them.
+CSS animations and transitions are utilized to create dynamic effects where applicable.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+Static and Animated Headers
+  -Five distinct designs demonstrating creativity and variety in layout, typography, and visual elements.
+  -CSS animations applied to enhance user interaction and visual appeal.

+Static and Animated Footers
+  -Five different designs complementing the headers in style and theme.
+  -Implementation of CSS for styling and adding interactive elements like hover effects or transitions.

 ### Technology
 <!-- TODO: List of Technology Used -->